irenezyx/wiki_561/Mihir_Activity_Page.md

 * End node: Represents the final step in the activity.
 The end node is represented by an outlined black circle.

 ## Activity diagram examples
 <p>Activity diagrams map out process flows in a way that's easy to understand.
-Consider the two examples below when it comes to creating UML activity diagrams.</p>
+Consider the example below when it comes to creating UML activity diagrams.</p>

 ![Activity Diagram](mihirsj2_assignment1.svg)